List of number-one singles in Australia during the 1980s: 1980s Australian charts

 Two sets of charts ran in Australia in the late 1980s.
 The Kent Music Report began publication in 1974 as Australia's official national charts.
 From mid-1983, the Australian Recording Industry Association (or ARIA) licensed the Kent Music Report (which was renamed the 'Australian Music Report' in 1987).
 ARIA commenced compiling its own charts in-house from the week ending 26 June 1988 (a Sunday).
 These charts ran concurrent to what was by then known as the Australian Music Report.
 The Australian Music Report charts ceased commercial publishing in 1999.

 Both the Kent Music Report / Australian Music Report chart data (1980–1989) and the ARIA chart data (starting from their commencement in mid-1983) are listed below.
-The Kent Music Report / Australian Music Report chart data is taken from the "Australian Chart Book 1970–92", published by David Kent, while the ARIA chart data is taken from australia-charts.com.
+The Kent Music Report / Australian Music Report chart data is taken from the Australian Chart Book 1970–92, published by David Kent, while the ARIA chart data is taken from australian-charts.com.

 The dates given for the Kent Music Report / Australian Music Report are Mondays.